lmfit/lmfit-py/doc/fitting.rst

    :type  args:  tuple
    :param kws:   dictionary to pass to the residual function as keyword arguments.
    :type  kws:  dict
+   :param engine:  name of fitting engine to use.
+See  :ref:`fit-engines-label` for details
+   :type  engine:  string
    :param leastsq_kws:  dictionary to pass to scipy.optimize.leastsq
    :type  leastsq_kws:  dict
    :return: Minimizer object, which can be used to inspect goodness-of-fit